 The Backyard at Meehan's

 Much like the TARDIS, Meehan's is bigger on the inside.
 But, accordingly, the real action is always outside.
 The tropical ambiance of Meehan's Backyard Café patio does not stifle the energy.
-The comfort of the fire pits will stoke your passion, and so will their laughably large menu of Irish and Scotch whiskeys.
+The cozy fire pit area will stoke your passion, and so will their laughably large menu of Irish and Scotch whiskeys.

 When You're Ready to Work Off All That Beer ...

 St. Augustine offers a ton of ways to get active after all that spectating.
 Local parks have courts and fields to suit all kinds of sports.
 At Treaty Park alone, you'll find pretty much every kind of court or field you need to pick up a game in your favorites sport.
 Located at 1595 Wildwood Drive in south St. Augustine, this 47-acre park offers softball and soccer fields and fields for Frisbee and kite-flying, six lighted tennis courts, two lighted basketball courts, four racquetball courts, a one-mile bicycle path and jogging trail, and even a court for horseshoes.
+And let's not forget about the pickleball!
 Whew!

 And of course, local golf courses are everywhere.
 Aside from the award-winning World Golf Village and TPC Sawgrass courses, there are a host of private and public courses to suit every avid golfer.
 For the complete run-down on where to golf in St. Augustine, our article "Golfing in A Winter Wonderland" has all the details, and they still apply during the warmer seasons.